cheetahcoder-o7/HearGuitar/README.md

-Within the file there a readme :)
+Within the file theres a readme :)